raganwald/raganwald.github.com/_posts/2017-03-08-the-lumberjane-song.md

 > She's a lumberjane and she's OK
 > She sleeps all night and codes all day

-I write clean code, I eat my lunch
+I write clean code, I mentor youth
 I go to the lavatory
 On Wednesdays I race bicycles
 Mine's espresso, if you please

-> She writes clean code, eats her lunch
+> She writes clean code, mentors youth
 > She goes to the lavatory
 > On Wednesdays she races bicycles
 > Hers is espresso, if you please